lloda/prop-618/README.md

 ## Conventions

-I use the same units as in ITU's documentation (latitude/longitude is in °, probabilities are in %, frequencies are in GHz, and so on).
+* I use the same units as in ITU's documentation (latitude/longitude is in °, probabilities are in %, frequencies are in GHz, and so on).
+* I try to use similar names to those in ITU's reports.
+There are some exceptions where I don't think the ITU name works in code (like `freq` for `f` or `temp` for `T`.
+I also use `el` instead of θ where that means elevation (I really bad habit by ITU if I may say).

 ## Outlook